 Iceland at Night

-How to photograph the Northern Lights with a smartphone?
+How to photograph the Northern Lights with a smartphone, DSLR or mirrorless camera?

 Most people who see the Northern Lights prefer to take their own images of them.
 Fortunately, it's very easy nowadays.
 Even smartphone cameras have become sufficiently good to take great photos of the aurora.